 Brands can achieve at least 40% reduction in time-to-market with unified collaboration.
 Automated workflows on a unified calendar ensure greater alignment and visibility across teams and roles.

 A unified calendar can be a reality without adding another point solution.
 A unified customer experience management (Unified-CXM) platform can bring your marketing calendar in line with all of your marketing and advertising activities to increase visibility, collaboration, governance, and insight for all of your end-to-end marketing workflows.
-Learn more about Sprinklr Unified Calendar, Modern Marketing & Advertising, and Unified-CXM by requesting a demo.
+Learn more about Sprinklr Unified Calendar, Sprinklr Marketing, and Unified-CXM by requesting a demo.